 My personal favorite dry masks are all clay-based, since clay is a super-absorber.
 When clay is mixed with water, it develops an electrical charge that literally draws in excess oils, toxins, and impurities from the skin like a magnet.
 It's powerful stuff.

 Another way to moisten up a dry mask is with a hydrosol (basically, flowers distilled in water), and Evan Healy makes a really great dry powder and hydrosol set with rose clay.
-I just put a spoonful of this clay in my hand, spritz it with 4-5 sprays of hydrosol, and mix it up with my fingers before applying to my face.
+I just put a spoonful of this clay in my hand, spritz it with four to five sprays of hydrosol, and mix it up with my fingers before applying to my face.

 Looking for a mask that’s safe to use on acne, rosacea, or eczema?
-Go for French green clay–it’s got all of the absorbent qualities of normal clays, plus the added bonus of improving skin's circulation and regeneration (thanks to the decomposed plant matter found inside).
-I like mixing French green clay with a little bit of Manuka honey for a slightly-more moisturizing mask.
+Go for French green clay — it’s got all of the absorbent qualities of normal clays, plus the added bonus of improving skin's circulation and regeneration (thanks to the decomposed plant matter found inside… fancy).
+I like mixing French green clay with a little bit of manuka honey for a slightly-more moisturizing mask.